k3rn3lpanicc/final-project/progress.md

 ## Conclusion

-This project successfully demonstrates a complete zero-knowledge proof-based voting system with:
+This project successfully demonstrates a **complete and deployed** zero-knowledge proof-based voting system with:

 1. **Secure Cryptography**: Using EdDSA signatures and Poseidon hashes
 2. **Privacy Preservation**: Voters remain anonymous while proving eligibility